frankowDan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script echo "Hello world\n" prints Hello, World with a new line.
+The script prints Hello world.